Integrated Pest Management

 - Increased funding for rat control.

-- New trash program including large closable trash carts.
+- Uniform trash cart program including large closable trash carts.

 - Increased enforcement of trash and overgrowth regulations.